 “You have the type of lesion we call a widow maker!”

 Those are precisely the same words I heard while recuperating from a heart attack in the CCU (the hospital’s intensive care unit for cardiac patients).
-In a more recent essay on The Lown Conversation (the enlightening and delightful blog that Dr. Lown co-writes with his granddaughter, Melanie Lown) he explained further:**
+In a more recent essay on (the enlightening and delightful blog that Dr. Lown used to write with his granddaughter, Melanie Lown), he explained further: (2)

 “The doctor is part of our culture wherein doom forecasting is within the social marrow.
 Even the daily weather is often reported with anxiety-provoking rhetoric.